A bit about Christmas cards

 Christmas postage

 I try to avoid posting the Memsahib’s card (it would be a little impersonal, wouldn’t it?), but a good proportion of recipients live further away, and therefore their cards require a stamp.
 When I wrote an earlier version of this article, in 2016, the cost of entry-level second and first class postage was £0.55p or £0.64p respectively.
-In 2023, that once noble and august body, the Royal Mail, charges a whopping £0.75p or £1.25p to convey what it once amusingly referred to as ‘non-valuable’ items.
+By 2023, that had increased to £0.75p or £1.25p.
+In 2024, that once noble and august body, the Royal Mail, charges a whopping £0.85p or £1.65p to convey what it once amusingly referred to as ‘non-valuable’ items.
 Once, in a discussion over why it had decided to stop delivering my mail, I came to appreciate that the term ‘non-valuable’ extended to Royal Mail’s customers.
 But now it offers compensation of up to £20 per item, an increase on the six first class stamps offered whenever it lost a letter – if you could prove it.
 What you pay for postage depends on whether you are hoping the item will arrive the following day, or when Royal Mail feel like delivering it, as well as the object’s weight and size.
 It is not true that you pay extra to have your mail sorted by people who can read; that is a matter of pure chance.
 What I do not understand is why overseas Christmas cards have to be sent so early – sometime in October from what I can make out.
 Given that you are never that far from an international airport in Britain, and assuming the Royal Mail knows where the airports are, should we believe that places like Australia, France and the USA, which all appear to be reasonably up to date places, cannot organise a postal service at their end?
 It is a genuine puzzle.

 We three sheep, Christmas card.

 Anyway, add the cost of postage to the cost of cards and you can see that this market is worth a small fortune.
 The profit margins on cards must be immense – almost as high as soft drinks in restaurants.
 I was struck with the comparison that Simon Kelner, writing in 2014, made between greeting cards and newspapers.
 He observed that a newspaper contains (and I paraphrase) “many, many thousands of words – the same number that you’ll find in an average-sized novel – all carefully chosen, and then edited. …lots of colour pictures, cartoons, jokes, a crossword or two, and all the news that’s fit to print.
 What’s more, it arrives fresh every morning.”
-Quality newspapers in the UK cost around £3.00 these days and sales are declining.
+Quality newspapers in the UK cost around £4.00 these days and sales are declining.
 Individual greetings cards, a piece of lightweight board with a picture or two, which might include a little glitter and bonhomie – perhaps also some gushingly awful verse – can cost at least that.

 Nativity scene Christmas card from the 1970s